 If stung by a jellyfish or stingray:

 - Carefully remove any tentacles or stingers still on the body.
-Make sure to cover your hand — do not directly touch the tentacles or you will be injured.
+Make sure to cover your hand or use a tool — do not directly touch the tentacles or you will be injured.

 - Soak jellyfish stings in salt water or vinegar (fresh water will increase pain and may release more of the toxin).